 The Beauty of Christian Romance Stories

-A-Since God wrote the best of all Christian romance books, I firmly believe that its an acceptable and beautiful genre.
+A-Since God wrote the best of all Christian romance stories, I firmly believe that its an acceptable and beautiful genre.

 B-Jesus used stories to convey his message, and God includes some amazing romance throughout the Bible.